canonical/ubuntu-core-docs/docs/explanation/full-disk-encryption-op-tee.md

 ## Migrating from `fde-setup` Hooks

 Earlier OP-TEE deployments used kernel `fde-setup` hooks to interface with OP-TEE.
-The easiest migration path is to {ref}`remodel <explanation-remodelling>` the device onto a kernel snap that omits those hooks and allows snapd to talk to the TA directly.
+The easiest migration path is to {ref}`remodel <explanation-remodeling>` the device onto a kernel snap that omits those hooks and allows snapd to talk to the TA directly.

 1. Create a kernel snap that no longer ships the `fde-setup` hook.
 2. Remodel the system to refresh the kernel and reboot.
 On the first boot after the remodel, snapd detects that no hook is present, reseals the encryption keys through OP-TEE, and stores the new sealed keys.